vtex-apps/io-documentation/docs/en/Recipes/development/business-guidelines-marketing-assets.md

 > The recommendations presented here are intended to serve as guidelines for the third-party developers and do not represent a legal recommendation.
 VTEX is not responsible for direct, indirect, moral, punitive damages, consequential damages or loss of profits arising from the use and/or compliance with these guidelines.
 Hiring legal advice is necessary and recommended for the final writing of terms and conditions for applications.

-## Messages
+## Messaging
-The textual content of your App Page must highlight your app’s purpose and features in a clear and concise way so merchants can easily understand your app.
+The textual content of your App Page must highlight your app’s value proposition and features in a clear and concise way so merchants can easily understand what they can do and achieve with your app.

 Remember, your App Page is your main marketing tool and touchpoint with merchants.